Skip to Content

 UPPS No. 02.02.02

-Issue No. 7
+Issue No. 8

-Effective Date: 8/28/2019
+Effective Date: 12/06/2024

-Next Review Date: 7/01/2024 (E5Y)
+Next Review Date: 7/01/2029 (E5Y)

-1. POLICY STATEMENT
+POLICY STATEMENT

 2. DEFINITIONS

-2. Externally Funded Contract – an agreement between Texas State University and another entity or sponsor to provide an economic benefit for which compensation is paid to the university.
+3. Externally Funded Contract – an agreement between Texas State and another entity or sponsor to provide an economic benefit for which compensation is paid to the university.
 Both the university and sponsor receive benefit from the contractual relationship.
 There is a written agreement, often negotiated, between the university and sponsor, which is enforceable by law, and creates a quid pro quo relationship.

-3. Grant – funding awarded to the university as an additional resource to support instruction, research, or public service.
+4. Grant – funding awarded to the university as an additional resource to support instruction, research, or public service.
 Grants are usually given to accomplish a specific purpose.

-4. Sub-Award and Subcontract – a contractual agreement with an individual or entity outside of the university to perform a significant portion of the scope of work of the award.
+8. Sub-award and Subcontract – a contractual agreement with an individual or entity outside of the university to perform a significant portion of the scope of work of the award.
 To qualify as a sub-awardee or subcontractor, the work done by the sub-awardee or subcontractor must be integral to the completion of the scope of work of the award (made to the university).

-3. PROCUREMENT PROCEDURES
+3. RELATED POLICIES AND PROCEDURES

 1. Refer to UPPS No. 05.02.02, Texas State Purchasing Policy, for purchasing guidelines.